jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_training.md

 ```

 Note that we already provide files with functions that return complete config dictionary for dataset, train and model.
 You could simply call this functions without having to write the entire parameter dictionaries by yourself.
-Also if you need to change parameters you could simply modify this functions.
+Also if you need to change parameters you could simply modify these functions.

-Here there is an example of training using the config functions:
+Here, there is an example of training using the config functions:
 ```python
 import config_model as cm
 import config_dataset as cd